bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 SyntaxError: a declaration in the head of a for-of loop can’t have an initializer
 =================================================================================

-The JavaScript exception “a declaration in the head of a for-of loop can’t have an initializer” occurs when the head of a [for…of](../statements/for...of) loop contains an initializer expression such as |`for (var i = 0 of iterable)`|.
+The JavaScript exception "a declaration in the head of a for-of loop can’t have an initializer” occurs when the head of a [for…of](../statements/for...of) loop contains an initializer expression such as |`for (var i = 0 of iterable)`|.
 This is not allowed in for-of loops.

 Message
 -------